GAUTAMSAHARAN/gallery/README.md

 2. clone the repositery to your desired location.
 3. open gallery folder (which is present in your desired location where you clone the repo) and open terminal in gallery location.
 4. write "bundle install" in the terminal.
+6. Write "rails db:migrate" in the terminal.
-5. write ("rials server") in the terminal.
+5. write ("rails server") in the terminal.
 6. open "http://localhost:3000/" and enjoy.
 7. feel free to upgrade it according to you.